 Aligned with MOST, we then develop and test scalable and adaptive multicomponent interventions—primarily digital interventions—that allow us to target identified biobehavioral and social mechanisms of change in real-world contexts.
 This research includes testing the benefits of blended digital and human supported physical activity and contingency management interventions on reward processing and inhibitory control as well as online interventions targeting cognitive (e.g., working memory, mindfulness training) and social systems (e.g., family-based contingency management; community programs) involved in chronic condition management.
 We engage in community-based co-design of intervention programs and then continuous optimization testing of intervention component packages in order to maximize both potency, for preventing health risk behaviors and improving health-related quality of life, and sustainability in our health systems.
 Most of this work focuses on adolescents and emerging adults (11-26) and their caregivers, but sometimes we also work with younger children and pregnant families.

 *Testing a blended digital intervention to increase physical activity in teens with type 1 diabetes

 *Examining biosocial predictors of health promoting behaviors in young adults with chronic pain

 *Developing models of care for perinatal support following fetal congenital heart disease diagnosis

 *Developing and testing a blended dyadic digital intervention for parent-young teen dyads to prevent substance use disorders in young teens experimenting with substance use

 *Examining self-regulation, automaticity, and diabetes management in adolescents with type 1 diabetes

-*Testing highly scalable mindfulness-based intervention as a tool for reducing diabetes distress in teens with type 1 diabetes and their families
+*Developing and testing a highly scalable mindfulness-based intervention as a tool for reducing diabetes distress in teens with type 1 diabetes and their families

 *Exploring dynamical systems approaches to developing, testing, and evaluating adaptive and personalized public health interventions